seastan/lotr-lcg-set-generator/README.md

     _Scratch/untitled.png
     ```

-4. Install Google Drive (if it's not installed yet) and make sure that the folder with the artwork is being synced.
+4. If you are using the artwork from Google Drive, make sure that the Google Drive application is installed (install it if needed).
+If the artwork folder is a shortcut, click on the shortcut and copy the actual path to the virtual folder (it might look like
+`G:\.shortcut-targets-by-id\1FY4jVevupiOL48eYOPCPAWqVZq3pQKvO\<folder name>`.
+Use that path in the configuration file
+described below.
+Right-click on the folder, then click `Offline access` and `Available offline`.

-    If you plan to automatically upload images to Google Drive (see the configuration below),
+5. If you plan to upload to Google Drive any card outputs or log files, you might need to create shortcuts for more
-    go to `Preferences` -> `Settings` and uncheck `Show warning when you remove items from a shared folder`.
+existing Google Drive folders and use their local paths in the configuration (repeat the instructions above).

-5. Install the design tool and the custom plugin.
+6. Install the design tool and the custom plugin.
 Follow these steps:

   - Clone https://github.com/seastan/lotr-lcg-se-plugin to a new local folder.
 Go to this folder.
   - Download `Vafthrudnir` font from https://www.wfonts.com/font/vafthrudnir, extract the archive and